 Security will be on the lookout for what I am calling BYOS (Bring Your Own Software).
 Attorneys and staff, with access to all the amazing software tools for smartphones and tablets can, and will, create their own workflows using tools the firm has not authorized or may not even know about.

 While security will be out to control and restrict these situations, the phrase “there’s an app for that” will take on new meaning as beefed up law firm programming teams develop more applications.
 This new breed of application will not be the marketing/newsletter “fluff” application, but hardcore, productivity tools.
 The legal vendor community has been slow to change and the larger firms won’t be waiting for them to catch up.

 Big Data will gain traction

 As law firms’ jump onto the big data bandwagon, there will be a need for very high end system analysts to make sure that the proper data is being captured, and that all the disparate data can be brought together in a useful way.

 Remember the story about how Target was able to use the big data it collects around purchasing habits to predict a young girl’s pregnancy, before the parents even knew?
 We’re going to see more of this.
 Law firms will be using its own statisticians to analyze their client and industry data to enhance their business.

 Are you planning a system upgrade in the New Year?
 Are you looking forward to that new version of MS Office or that faster laptop?
 If you aren’t also addressing your support structure, I say, “why bother?”
 If you’ve let your support structure languish, you are in for a big shock.
 Outsourcing, mobility, security and big data are coming, whether you believe in them or not.

 Like this article?
 Then why not share it.
-Or better yet, subscribe to Firmex and receive the latest industry insights delivered straight to your inbox.
+Better yet, subscribe to Firmex and receive the latest insights delivered straight to your inbox.